Hey, I have no photo to share today, but I will show you a few exercises that you can do if you experience wrist pain

 #1 – Alphabet Warm-up

-Perform 1 set of 1 rep for about 10 seconds.
+Perform these movements for about 10 seconds.
 It is not necessary to go through the entire alphabet.
-Do the movement for 10 seconds in full ranges of motion, because the end ranges are the most important.
-Oftentimes, those end ranges are stiff, which affect our ability to do weight training.
-This can also lead to wrist pain so it is important to loosen them up.
+Do the movement for 10 seconds in a full range of motion because the end ranges are the most important.
+Often, those end ranges are stiff, which can affect our ability to do weight training.
+This can also lead to wrist pain, so it is important to loosen them up.

 #2 – Exterior Wrist Rotations

 You can do this exercise in a standing or sitting position.
 Bend your elbow against your body.
 Bring your opposite arm over, place your hand underneath your arm, and then rotate the wrist.
 Move through the outside direction with very small movement.
 Relax for a while and repeat the exercise.

 Exterior Wrist Rotations

-Perform 1 set of 1 rep with a hold at the end position for 10 seconds.
-There shouldn’t be any pain when you reach the end position.
-You should simply feel a light stretch.
-The purpose of this exercise is to work on the end ranges of movements.
+Perform 1 rep with a hold at the end for 10 seconds.
+There shouldn’t be any pain when you reach the end ― you should feel a slight stretch.
+The purpose of this exercise is to work on the end range of movements.
 Often, the end range of motion gets ignored, causing tightness, stiffness, and pain in the wrist.

 #3 – Banded Wrist Extensions

 Stand in an upright position with your elbow bent against your body.
 Using the resistance band, move your fist from neutral to extended and then back to neutral.
 Repeat the movements.

 Banded Wrist Extensions

-Perform 1 set of 5 reps on each side in smooth controlled movement, with a good stop at the end position.
+Perform one set of 5 reps on each side in a smooth, controlled movement, with a good stop at the end.
 The intensity is moderate.
 You should feel the movement working on the top of the forearm and in the muscles in the middle area of your hand.